Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Your unloader valve should release the trapped air inside the compression chamber and tank discharge line automatically when the motor stops, and so, you only need to focus on the storage tank.
 If for some reason your unloader valve has not done this, manually open it to allow the air to bleed out and seek a replacement.

 For more detailed information on unloader valves, their adjustment, and common problems, visit our Air Compressor Unloader Valve Explained guide!
-The YouTube video below shows you exactly what might happen if you neglect to release air from your compressor and you allow water to condensate.
+The YouTube video below shows you exactly what might happen if you neglect to release air from your compressor and you allow water to condensate and build up over time.

 FAQs (Frequently Asked Questions)